Skip to main content

 • post mixes to online video and music streaming sites to get noticed

-You can also find work experience placements through the BBC Taster Days, or by contacting broadcasters to ask about opportunities.
+You can also find work experience placements through BBC Taster Days, or by contacting broadcasters to ask about opportunities.
 The Radiocentre can help you find commercial radio stations.

 Direct Application

 You can apply directly for work as a DJ by contacting bars, clubs and radio stations.
-You'll need to showcase your mixing and presenting skills, for example through your own online music channel or by posting mixes on music streaming sites.
+You'll need to showcase your mixing and presenting skills, for example through your own online music channel or by posting mixes to music streaming sites.

 Other Routes